 Whether you are computer savvy or a relative novice, both WooCommerce and Shopify make it easy for you to create your online store.
 They both offer a user interface that allows you to create pages, list products, and check your inventory and fulfillment.
 Setting up is easy and user-friendly.

 The biggest difference is how they’re used.
 WooCommerce is a plug-in for WordPress.
 That means you must have a WordPress website, install the WooCommerce plug-in, and then you can set up your store.
-The difference with setting up is that Shopify is it is self-hosted, which means you won’t have to find a web host, install a plug-in, or learn how to code.
+Shopify is a ready-made webstore platform, which means you don’t have to find a web host, install a plug-in, or learn how to code.
 With Shopify, the website and hosting is already taken care of.